 Localizable multiformatMessageStrings

-Certain multiformatMessageString-valued properties in this specification, for example, reportingDescriptor.shortDescription (§3.49.9), can be translated into other languages.
+Certain multiformatMessageString-valued properties in this document, for example, reportingDescriptor.shortDescription (§3.49.9), can be translated into other languages.
 We describe these properties as being “localizable.”
 The description of every localizable property will state that it is localizable.

 text property